David Silva: Style of play

 Silva's composure on the ball, as well as his vision, passing accuracy, ability to read the game, pick a pass, and control the tempo of his team's play, saw him become one of the best players in the world in his position, as well as one of the best midfielders in Premier League history, and earned him the nicknames Merlin (reference to the legendary wizard Merlin) and El Mago.
-He is also considered one of the greatest midfielders of his generation and one of Manchester City's greatest ever players.
+He is also considered one of the best midfielders of his generation and arguably Manchester City's greatest ever player.
+According to a writer for Ultimo Uomo, "Perhaps the way we will remember Silva is precisely for his technical versatility—his ability to make the right move at the right moment, stemming from his total mastery of time and space on the pitch."